RediSearch/RediSearch/docs/docs/Configuring.md

 ### EXTLOAD

-If present, we try to load a RediSearch extension dynamic library from the specified file path.
+If present, we try to load a Search and Query extension dynamic library from the specified file path.
 See [Extensions](/redisearch/reference/extensions) for details.

 #### Default